 Flow number of third-country nationals in detention or in alternatives to detention in the context of international protection procedures who absconded during the year.
 Data expressed in absolute figures.
-Reference years: 2017, 2018, 2019 (Please provide data for each year)

-People in international protection procedures (including Dublin) # of applicants who absconded

-Detention (Absolute figures)

-Alternatives to detention 1 (NAME)
+2017 # People in international protection procedures (including Dublin) # of applicants who absconded Detention (Absolute figures) 48 N/A Alternatives to detention 1 (NAME) "Restriction of movement to the area of the Asylum Centre" 2 N/A

-Alternatives to detention 2 (NAME)

-Alternatives to detention 3 (NAME)

-Alternatives to detention 4 (NAME)